 Welcome to the April 5, 2012 edition of Tax Carnival Ecstasy.
 In this edition we start with Learning About Tax Liability by Bill Smith.
 We also have an article on starting a small business, Home Business, Yay or Nay? from the site 2010 Tax.
 Jeffery Weber looks at Using Credit Card Rewards to Reduce the Cost of Paying your Taxes.
 Finally, Edward Webber examines How Much Can a tax payer can Earn Without Paying Taxes 2012.
 Hope you enjoy the articles, bookmark, share, tweet, like on Facebook and come back real soon.

-Amy Gardner presents Social Media Marketing Basics
+Amy Gardner presents Social Media Marketing Basics for

 While it may seem that any bookkeeper or even keeping track of your own books will do, there is much to be said for employing a good accountant for your personal and business finances.

 Of course a good accountant will cost a fair amount of money, but in the long run having a capable accountant in charge of the books will save much more money than it costs.
 A good accountant will be able to see areas where expenses can be reduced as well as those instances where income can be increased.
-A really good accountant will … Read more at 2011 Tax.
+A really good accountant will even … Read more at 2011 Tax.

 The Stock Market is threatened by Changes in the U.S. Tax Code